-The critical accounting policies we identified our Annual Report related to revenue recognition, inventory, accrued expenses, impairment of long-lived assets, stock-based compensation and income taxes.
+The critical accounting policies we identified in our Annual Report relate to revenue recognition, inventory, accrued expenses, impairment of long-lived assets, stock-based compensation and income taxes.
 Estimates include revenue recognition, including the estimates of units prescribed, discounts and allowances related to commercial sales of Xtampza, estimates utilized in the valuation of inventory, estimates of useful lives with respect to intangible assets, accounting for stock-based compensation, contingencies, intangible assets, tax valuation reserves and accrued expenses.
-We base estimates and assumptions on historical experience when available and on various factors that we believe are reasonable under the circumstances.
-We evaluate our estimates and assumptions on an ongoing basis.
+We have also identified the estimate of product returns as a significant estimate in the interim period ended September 30, 2017.
+We base our estimates and assumptions on historical experience when available and on various factors that we believe are reasonable under the circumstances, and we evaluate our estimates and assumptions on an ongoing basis.
 Our actual results may differ from these estimates under different assumptions or conditions.
-It is important that the discussion of our operating results that follows be read in conjunction with the critical accounting policies disclosed in the Annual Report.
+It is important that the discussion of our operating results that follows be read in conjunction with the critical accounting policies disclosed in our Annual Report.